False Discovery Rate Control via Debiased Lasso: Main Results

 \begin{remark} While directional FDR is the \emph{expected} directional false discovery proportion ($\FDPdir$), it is idealized for a variable selection procedure to control $\FDPdir$ in any given realization.
 In general, controlling $\FDRdir$ does not control the variations of $\FDPdir$.
 As noted by~\cite{owen2005variance}, the variance of FDP can be large if the test statistics are correlated, which is the case here.
 Let us emphasize that by Eq.~\eqref{eq:FDP}, our FCD controls $\FDPdir$, with high probability. \end{remark}

-{\bf Examples.} Here, we provide several examples of the precision matrices that satisfy conditions $(ii)$-$(iii)$ of Theorem~\ref{thm:main} to demonstrate its applicability.

-\begin{description} \item {\emph{Example 1:}} Our first example is the circulant covariance matrices, where $\Sigma_{ij} = \eta^{|i-j|}$, for some constant $\eta\in (0,1)$.
-It is simple to see that the inverse of such matrices have at most three nonzero coordinates per row.
-Therefore, the conditions will be satisfied by choosing $\rho =1$, and $c>0, \gamma <\infty$, arbitrary.

-\item{\emph{Example 2:}} Suppose that $\Sigma$ is block diagonal with size of blocks to bounded (as $p\to \infty$).
+{\bf Examples.} Here, we provide several examples of the precision matrices that satisfy conditions $(ii)$-$(iii)$ of Theorem~\ref{thm:main} to demonstrate its applicability. \begin{description} \item {\emph{Example 1:}} Our first example is the circulant covariance matrices, where $\Sigma_{ij} = \eta^{|i-j|}$, for some constant $\eta\in (0,1)$.
+It is simple to see that the inverse of such matrices has at most three nonzero coordinates per row.
+Therefore, the conditions will be satisfied by choosing $\rho =1$, and $c>0, \gamma <\infty$, arbitrary. \item{\emph{Example 2:}} Suppose that $\Sigma$ is block diagonal with size of blocks to bounded (as $p\to \infty$).
 Then, the precision matrix will also have a block diagonal structure with blocks of bounded size.
-It is easy to check conditions, with choosing $\rho = 1 $ and $c>0, \gamma <\infty$, arbitrary.
+It is easy to check conditions, with choosing $\rho = 1 $ and $c>0, \gamma <\infty$, arbitrary. \item{\emph{Example 3:}} Consider the equi-correlated features, where $\Sigma = (1-r) \id + r {\mathbf 1}{\mathbf 1}^\sT$, for some constant $r\in (0,1)$, where ${\mathbf 1}\in \reals^p$ denotes the all-one vector.
+Then, we have $\Omega = (a-b)\id+ b{\mathbf 1}{\mathbf 1}^\sT$, with